jzanetti/shiny_aws/doc/source/Shiny.rst

       - ....
       - <shiny app N>

-where ``<shiny app ..>`` is a directory contains all the necessary setups for a individual shiny application. ``shiny-server.conf`` is the shiny server configuration file
+where ``<shiny app ..>`` is a directory contains all the necessary setups for an individual shiny application. ``shiny-server.conf`` is the shiny server configuration file

 Shiny application basis